jbdoumenjou/mychat/README.md

 To keep it simple a decided to have a chat repository that is in charge of managing chat, which are discussions between two users.
 Then, the chat ID is used to store the messages.
 In that way, we don't have to think in sender/receiver, just in chat.
 This step is very naive too, but should be enough for the next step, which is listing the messages.

+## Step 4: Create the API - list the chats for a user

+Now that we can send messages, we need to list the chats for a user.
+For this step, I added
+* a chat repository that is in charge of managing the chats.
+* a chat handler that is in charge of managing the chat API.

+I keep let the phoneNumber in the query parameter, but it should be in the token, or in a way that does not expose it.
+We should use a pagination system to avoid returning all the chats at once.